F5Networks/terraform-provider-bigip/docs/resources/bigip_as3.md

 * `application_list` - (Optional) - List of applications currently deployed on the Big-Ip

-* `ignore_metadata` - (Optional) Set True if you want to ignore metadata changes during update.
-By default it is set to false
+* `ignore_metadata` - (Optional, Default: false) Set to true to ignore AS3 metadata fields (`updateMode`, `schemaVersion`, `id`, `label`, `remark`, `persist`) when comparing the stored declaration against the desired state.
+When enabled, differences in these metadata fields (which BIG-IP AS3 may add or modify automatically) will not trigger an update.
+If the user does not define a `Common` tenant in their declaration, the auto-created `Common` partition is also excluded from comparison.
+If the user defines `Common` in their declaration, changes to it will be detected normally.

 * `as3_example1.json` - Example  AS3 Declarative JSON file with single tenant